habitry/habitry_source/Skills/Motivational Interviewing/MI.md

 ###1.
 Autonomy

-Talking with clients about what they want to change and why.
+Talking with clients about what they want to change and how they can take ownership of it.

 ###2.
 Competence